Teachers and tutors insurance

 Yes.
 We don't restrict the subjects you teach, so if you teach English to some students and Maths to others, you'll be covered by our policy.

-Many clients and industry bodies with regulatory requirements will require you to have a minimum level of cover in order for you to undertake a contract, so it's worth checking this before you arrange cover.
-If you're unsure, or it's the first time you have arranged cover, give some thought to a worst-case scenario and the likely costs involved in putting your mistake right.
+Many clients and industry bodies with regulatory requirements will require you to have a minimum level of cover for you to undertake a contract, so it's worth checking this before you arrange cover.
+If you're unsure, give some thought to a worst-case scenario and the likely costs involved in putting your mistake right.
 We offer a range of limits on insurance, so you're sure to find the right cover for your business.

-Access these specialist services with your Markel insurance policy
+Access these specialist services with your Markel Direct insurance policy

 Our specialist insurance for teachers and tutors not only offers comprehensive protection against claims - it gives you access to time-saving business services designed to make your life easier in tricky situations.